bensadeh/tailspin/README.md

 -p, --print                      Print the output to stdout -c, --config-path [PATH]         Use the configuration file from the provided path -l, --follow-command [CMD]       Follow the output of the provided command
-    --words-[COLOR] [WORDS]      Highlight the provided words with the given color --disable-builtin-keywords   Disable the highlighting of all builtin groups --disable-booleans           Disable the highlighting of booleans and nulls
+    --bucket-size [SIZE]         Set the bucket size for parallel processing --words-[COLOR] [WORDS]      Highlight the provided words with the given color --disable-builtin-keywords   Disable the highlighting of all builtin groups --disable-booleans           Disable the highlighting of booleans and nulls